Midwest Family and Community Resources’ Main Office in Hazel Crest, Illinois

-Midwest Family and Community Resources (MFCR) was founded by Robert Thurman, a licensed clinical social worker with over 20 years of clinical experience.
-Mr. Thurman had a vision.
-He had come to the realization that the field of behavioral healthcare has often failed to properly match patient needs to therapist capabilities.
-It was also apparent that behavioral healthcare has traditionally lacked the emphasis and priority status that medical services have garnered.
+Midwest Family and Community Resources (MFCR) was founded by Robert Thurman, a licensed therapist with 20 years of clinical experience.
+Mr. Thurman had come to the realization that the field of behavioral healthcare has often failed to properly match patient needs to therapist capabilities.
+It was also apparent that behavioral healthcare has traditionally lacked the emphasis and priority status that medical healthcare services have garnered.
+Robert had a vision that mental healthcare would be emphasized and prioritized on the same level as medical healthcare.
+He also envisioned that service providers would work together as a team, committed to better overall healthcare outcomes.

 Over the past two decades, MFCR has amassed a substantial network of skilled and highly qualified psychiatrists, nurse practitioners, psychologists, social workers, and counselors who deliver a wide range of behavioral health services to Illinois consumers of all ages.
 These services are available in person or via telemedicine.